-School officials authorized to conduct a search and/or seizure include a principal or assistant principal, an MCPS Department of Systemwide Safety and Emergency Management (DSSEM) staff member and/or a school-based security staff member (employed by MCPS), and a teacher on a school-sponsored trip who has been so designated in writing by the principal/designee and who has been trained in conducting searches.
+School officials authorized to conduct a search and/or seizure include a principal or assistant principal, an MCPS Office of Security and Compliance staff member and/or a school-based security staff member (employed by MCPS), and a teacher on a school-sponsored trip who has been so designated in writing by the principal/designee and who has been trained in conducting searches.

 A locker, storage cubicle, or other such school-supplied item is not considered a student's personal possession, and search of such school-supplied items does not require the reasonable belief of a violation.
-However, student possessions within the locker or storage cubicles (e.g., backpacks or purses) may only be searched subject to the reasonable belief of a violation, and an additional MCPS staff member must be present at the time of any search of a student and/or the student's possessions.
+However, student possessions within the locker or storage cubicles (e.g., backpacks or purses) or vehicles on school property (e.g., a car or bicycle) may only be searched subject to the reasonable belief of a violation, and an additional MCPS staff member must be present at the time of any search of a student and/or the student's possessions.
 At the conclusion of the student search, a reasonable attempt will be made to contact the parent/guardian of the student searched to provide information related to the reason for the search and its outcome.